UnicornGlobal/strong-lumen/README.md

 * phpseclib/phpseclib - Provides additional security features and algos
 * barryvdh/laravel-cors - Provides CORS functionality
 * webpatser/laravel-uuid - Provides the UUID functionality
+* illuminate/mail - For sending out confirm codes and password resets
+* guzzlehttp/guzzle - For network comms

+# Required Configuration

+* Cache - Used for the Throttle
+* Mail - Used for PW resets and Confirm codes

+It is suggested that you use Redis for your cache.

 # Recommended Installs